Olympus E-M1 III vs Pentax K-30

 Studio photographers will appreciate that the Olympus E-M1 III (unlike the K-30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the K-30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-30 was succeeded by the Pentax K-50.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.
+Further information on the features and operation of the E-M1 III and K-30 can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Pentax K-30 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 III or the Pentax K-30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.